Categories

 Motor Vehicle Accidents

-Very similar to Secondhand Smoke, the term Secondhand Drinking “describes the negative impacts of a person’s drinking behaviors on others.”
+Very similar to secondhand smoke, the term secondhand drinking “describes the negative impacts of a person’s drinking behaviors on others.”
 These behaviors may not be intentional, but they happen because alcohol changes the way the brain works.

 A study recently published in the Journal of Studies on Alcohol and Drugs, reported that one out of five adults (around 53 million people in the United States) suffers because of another person’s excessive drinking annually.
-Those that were harmed by another person’s drinking reported different ranges of harm, from property damage, to threats and harassment, to physical injury.
-The most common harm, reported by 16% of those surveyed was threats or harassment.
+Those that were harmed by another person’s drinking reported different ranges of harm, from property damage to threats and harassment, to physical injury.
+The most common harm reported by 16% of those surveyed was threats or harassment.

 • Deeply hurt feelings